 Clams are totally safe to eat after cooking and a half dozen of them contain 40 times your daily requirement of vitamin B12.
 Studies have found a strong link between having higher vitamin B12 levels and losing weight (35).

-Clams are lower in fat and calories while packing in some other critical vitamins and minerals such as selenium, zinc, iron and magnesium.
+Clams are lower in fat and calories while packing in some other critical vitamins and minerals such as selenium, zinc, iron, and magnesium.

-Fish Oil and Krill Oil
+Fish Oil & Krill Oil

-Along with Athletic Greens, the other must-take supplement everybody should be using is Krill Oil.
+Along with a greens supplement like MetaboGreens, the other must-take supplement everybody should be using is either fish oil and krill oil.